-This Early Childhood section includes resources focused on implementation of positive behavior support with young children (i.e., birth-5).
+This section includes resources focused on implementation of positive behavior support with young children (i.e., birth-5).
 It covers applications in preschool programs and home-based intervention with families.

-Early childhood applications of positive behavior support embrace its features in that:
+Early childhood applications of positive behavior support embrace features where:

 National Center for Pyramid Model Innovations (NCPMI).
 Site supporting a variety of resources (e.g., guides, teaching tools) for programs educating children birth to five to implement positive, effective early intervention (free).